 The seasonings and vegetables you choose will bring out the rich, savory flavors of the dish.
 Here’s what you’ll need:

-• Onions and garlic: These are essential for creating a rich base and flavoring the dish.
+- Onions and garlic are essential for building a rich, flavorful base for the dish.

-• Fresh oregano (or dried if you prefer): Adds an earthy taste that complements the meat and vegetables.
+- Fresh oregano (or dried if you prefer) adds an earthy flavor that complements the meat and vegetables.

 Adding Moisture and Tenderness